Skip to main content

 Tip

-You can drag and drop several Samples at once: It will creates as many new Zones!
+You can drag and drop several Samples at once, this will create as many new Zones.

 Notice